 Ancient White Parks have white coats with colored points (ears, feet and muzzles) that are usually black but occasionally red.
 Some of the cattle are mottled or solid black, expressing a recessive gene for color that runs through the population.
 The cows frequently have upswept lyre-shaped horns that continue to twist as the animal’s age.
 The bulls typically have shorter horns that curve forward with age in a flat arc.
 The cows are quite tall and very angular (resembling Texas Longhorns in body shape) with mature weights that range from 1000 to 1200 pounds.
 The bulls reach mature weights of 1500 to 1800 pounds.
 They are extremely active and alert cattle with large flight zones that require careful handling.
 They are aggressive grazers and calve with exceptional ease.

 We have grown our herd to a size that now allows for the establishment of new herds throughout North America.
 Through the Ancient White Park Cattle Society of North America we are maintaining the registration of offspring and producing herd books at regular intervals in addition to the registrations maintained with the White Park Cattle Society in Britain.
 If you are interested in helping to insure the future of this magnificent, ancient breed, please contact us by email or phone.

-To purchase certified organic B Bar White Park Grass Fed beef please check out our sister property's website at www.bbarbeef.com or contact Wes Henthorne at our Big Timber ranch (406) 932-4197.
+To purchase certified organic B Bar White Park Grass Fed beef please check out our sister property's website at www.bbarbeef.com or contact Wes Henthorne at the Big Timber ranch (406) 932-4197.